TomPlanche/projet-jeremie/README.md

 ## Algorithm
 The word `algorithm` is a bit of a stretch here.
-All I'm doing is reading the file line by line and for each line, I in the line all the windows of words I'm looking for.
+All I'm doing is reading the file line by line and for each line, I'm looking for the occurences of the words I'm looking for uing windows of the size of the word(s) I'm looking for.

 ### Example
 Sometimes, words are written with different spellings.